Frequently Asked Questions

 from historical reissues is minimal (which is why it releases so few

 of them) so there’s really nothing to lose.
 However bringing

-pre-1972 recordings under federal law would open the door to federally-granted
+pre-1972 recordings under federal law opens the door to federally-granted

 revenue streams such as internet streaming (and potentially terrestrial

-performance rights), which could be considerable for 1950s and 1960s
+performance rights), which will be considerable for 1950s and 1960s

 recordings.
 The record industry should be focused on the future not